Tre5et/dynview/config.md

 - `step`: If there are negative step values, the lowest one is used, else the highest one is used.
 - `step_after`: Individual per rule.
 Effects the rule's `step`.

+In general, the value that is more limiting is used.

 ## Examples

 ### The default config